KonAkiz/konwinlib/README.md

 Even though it's closer to a rasterizer as of the creation of this README.md.
 I will still be calling it a software renderer.

 My [main.c file](examples/main.c) contains an example implementation that's hooked up to a software renderer.
 You can use it as an example.

+You can alse see a more minimal example in my [minimal.c file](examples/minimal.c).

 If you wish to see an example setup, you can check my [examples dir/folder](examples) or my [main.c file](examples/main.c) that I use for prototyping.